chryzsh/practical-hacking/part-1-how-to-hack.md

 ### **So, what's a reverse shell?**

 A reverse shell is the target host connecting back to our host!
-It sounds weird, but that's what we use the exploit for, we get past the defenses of the target host to deliver our payload - malicious code that leverage tools already on the system to connect back to our Kali Linux box.
+It sounds weird, but that's what we use the exploit for, we get past the defenses of the target host to deliver our payload - malicious code that leverages tools already on the system to connect back to our Kali Linux box.
 So how do we know that the target host is connecting back?
 How do we "catch" our shell?

 ![Reverse shell vs bind shell \(normal shell\)](https://lh4.googleusercontent.com/_u5bfPsl_tFbfHvQztajcQg9Xej7SOu7y3Cu3RTBJ5RGDzZAUQdt474UFHeN4_MOmbiO1iiPbDiHnU_NmuZIaHhwjFr-HLVic23LhqiaXElqS8oNh_vDkRw3cwOkcgmNYUn1-n1BiWg)